Skip to main content Link Search Menu Expand Document (external link)

 8. Assess CPU Performance with Benchmarks

-• Learn how to evaluate CPU performance using metrics such as MIPS (Million Instructions Per Second) and understand the implications of CPI (Clocks Per Instruction) on performance assessment.
+• Evaluate CPU performance using metrics such as MIPS (Million Instructions Per Second) and understand the implications of CPI (Clocks Per Instruction) on performance assessment.

 These objectives help students grasp the intricate details of how a CPU interprets and executes instructions based on a predefined instruction set architecture, using the \(\beta\) CPU as a model system.